MRG-1990/Model-prediction-of-site-level-N2O-emissions-during-wastewater-treatment/README.md

 - AdaBoost
 - SVR
 - KNN

 A separate preprocessing script is also included for exploratory analysis and data preparation prior to model training.

 ## Scenario Description

-## Mechanistic Model
+## Mechanistic Model (MCM)

-The figure below illustrates the mechanistic model used to generate the simulated dataset for this scenario.
+The figure below illustrates the MCM used to generate the simulated dataset for this scenario.

 ![Mechanistic model](Results/MCM.png)

 Based on this model, both process variables and N2O emission data were generated for the machine learning analysis.
 In this scenario, N2O emissions were reported at **15-minute intervals**, resulting in **34,944 samples**.
 This sampling frequency was selected to remain practical and consistent with real operational conditions.

 The target variable in this study is `G_N2O_r5`, which represents the **gas emissions from reactor 5**.

 ## Selected Variables